 The occupational pension system in Sweden is mainly driven by collective agreements.
 A Swedish company is not required by law to pay a pension to its employees, but an occupational pension plan is mandatory if there is a collective agreement at the workplace.
 The occupational pension system covers over 90% of the workforce.
-For example, the self-employed are excluded from the occupational pension plans and it is mostly the smaller companies in new sectors of businesses that do not have a collective agreement.
-There are four main collective agreements for the different sectors and each agreement has its own pension plan.
-The four collective agreements are: the SAF-LO Collective Pension (blue-collar workers) with 2.8 million members, the Supplementary Pension Scheme for Salaried Employees in Industry and Commerce ITP (white collar employees) with 2 million members, the Collectively Negotiated Local Government Pension Scheme (KAP-KL) with 1 million members and the Government Sector Collective Agreement on Pensions PA-03 with 500,000 members.
+The self-employed are excluded from occupational pension plans and it is mostly smaller companies in new sectors of business that do not have collective agreements.247 There are four main collective agreements for the different sectors and each agreement has its own pension plan.
+The four collective agreements are: the SAF-LO Collective Pension (blue-collar workers) with 2.8 million members, the Supplementary Pension Scheme for Salaried Employees in Industry and Commerce ITP (white collar employees) with 2 million members, the Collectively Negotiated Local Government Pension Scheme (KAP-KL) with 1 million members and the Government Sector Collective Agreement on Pensions PA-03 with 500,000 members248.